TritonDataCenter/node-sshpk/README.md

 - `format` -- String name of format to use, valid options are `pem` (supports both PKCS#1 and PKCS#8), `rfc4253` (raw OpenSSH wire format, as returned by `ssh-agent`, for example), `ssh` (OpenSSH format)
+- `name` -- Optional name for the key being parsed (eg. the filename that was opened).
+Used to generate Error messages

 ### `Key#type`